 Teens with bipolar disorder will often undergo therapy.
 Talking with a counselor or therapist can help them to better manage the symptoms of bipolar disorder.
 They can express their feelings and have better relationships with their peers and family.
 Psychiatrists may also prescribe medication to your child, based on the type of mood swings and episodes they experience.

 Another option for teens with bipolar disorder is a residential therapeutic facility like Shepherd’s Hill Academy.
-Shepherd’s Hill Academy offers a 12 month residential program that includes: an accredited on-site academy, therapeutic wilderness program, individual counseling, group counseling, and equine therapy.
+Shepherd’s Hill Academy offers a 12 month residential program that includes: an accredited on-site academy, therapeutic nature-based-programs, individual counseling, group counseling, and equine therapy.

 At Shepherd’s Hill Academy we work with you, the parent, to set goals for your teen.
 Our certified therapy staff work to serve your teen through individual counseling and group therapy sessions.
 There is also family counseling available.